-Amped Up Techniques:
+Amped Up Techniques

-3. Place flat fist along the diaphragmic line (inferior to the ball) of the plantar side of foot.
+3. Place flat fist along the diaphragmic line (inferior to the ball) of the plantar side of the foot.
 Place other hand enveloping the toes.
 Create a push and pull between your two hands.

 If toes are distorted, look to the direction they are pulled to.
 Place a finger over that area and just inferior, applying gentle but firm pressure.
-If there is tenderness, hold pressure on the area until you feel softening of tissue.
+If there is tenderness, hold pressure on the area until you feel softening of the tissue.
 Release and reassess.
 Keep moving around the area until you see improvement.
 Sometimes I will utilize cross fiber, piezoelectric and myofascial to aid in the release.

-As always, this work may be tender but it has to be tolerable and never torture!
-Finish off with a pleasant application of fast absorbing Biotone’s Polar Lotion: cooling, refreshing and therapeutic (a great retail item)
+As always, this work may be tender, but it has to be tolerable and never torture!
+Finish off with a pleasant application of fast-absorbing Biotone’s Polar Lotion: cooling, refreshing, and therapeutic (a great retail item)

 Be well, Do good work, and Write us about your favorite tips for working on the feet.